-The Kennelly Archive represents a lifetime of work by Padraig Kennelly and his wife Joan, bore out of a passion for photography, that has culminated in an in-depth pictorial record of Co.
+The Kennelly Archive represents a lifetime of work by the late Padraig and Joan Kennelly, bore out of a passion for photography, that has culminated in an in-depth pictorial record of Co.
 Kerry.

 In 1953, a passion for photography lured newly qualified chemist Padraig Kennelly away from the safe haven of the family pharmacy business in Tralee, County Kerry on Ireland’s south west coast.
 Padraig married his child-hood sweetheart, Joan O’Connor in 1956 and together they opened a photography studio at 6 Ashe Street, Tralee, County Kerry.

 By the late 1950s Kennelly’s Photographic Studio was well established in Tralee.
 Padraig and Joan Kennelly became firm fixtures around every town and village in Kerry.

 Their passion brought them everywhere, the school, the church, the pub and the dancehall.
 Wherever people were playing or celebrating, be it by day or by night, Padraig and Joan were there to record it.
 The Kennellys covered every sort of assignment from the ordinary to the extraordinary, during times of tragedy and triumph.

 Ireland was still in the grip of tradition but the emerging social scene of the 1950s provided a wealth of photographic opportunities for the Kennellys.

 Padraig and Joan were well known figures on the dancehall circuit.
 They would spend no more than 20 minutes in each dancehall on a Sunday night.
 They did not take names or cash on the night.
 Those who wanted photos could order them from local sales agents in Dingle, Castleisland and Killarney or at their studio in Tralee.